Innovation, Current Trends and Developments in Youth Work in Times of Disruption and Change

 31 May – 3 June 2022, Kranjska Gora, Slovenia

-The 2nd edition built on the experiences of the first EAYW event, but it went a step further by putting emphasis on learning about the mechanisms that can spark, sustain and support innovation in youth work as a response to the challenges and fast-changing realities faced by societies and young people in Europe today.
-It took into account the outcomes of the recent Study on Innovation in Youth Work undertaken by the EAYW and the series of webinars on the topic of “Learning in times of disruption and change” carried out between November 2021 and April 2022.
+The second EAYW event focused on learning about the mechanisms that can spark, sustain and support innovation in youth work as a response to the challenges and fast-changing realities faced by societies and young people in Europe today.
+It took into account the outcomes of the EAYW Study on Innovation in Youth Work of 2021 and the series of webinars on the topic of “Learning in times of disruption and change” carried out between November 2021 and April 2022.

-The 2nd EAYW event brought together over 150 professionals from the European youth work community of practice for knowledge-building through peer learning and exchange, and networking, in particular:
+The second EAYW event brought together over 160 professionals from the European youth work community of practice for knowledge-building, peer learning and and networking:

 TRENDS: To jointly explore what are the main challenges and trends in and of relevance for youth work that are calling for and leading to new, innovative and creative approaches and developments;

-RESPONSES: To showcase and mainstream innovative practices, approaches and strategies developed in response to these challenges and trends selected from over 200 expressions of interest;
+RESPONSES: To showcase and mainstream over 30 innovative practices, approaches and strategies developed in response to these challenges and trends selected from over 200 expressions of interest;

 INNOVATION: To find out more about how innovation evolves in youth work, and which conditions are needed by young people, youth workers, organisations working with young people and other relevant stakeholders to spark and sustain innovative and impactful approaches, practices or strategies and

-FUTURE SUPPORT: To produce outcomes of the reflections and discussions during the event, which will help to build knowledge as a field and support further developments related to innovation in youth work.
+FUTURE SUPPORT: To produce outcomes of the reflections and discussions during the event which can help to build knowledge as a field and support further developments related to innovation in youth work.

 Pilot initiative: Be part of the European Academy on Youth Work 2022!

-While the on-site conference was primarily aimed at professionals in youth work, groups of students in youth work and social work or social sciences from identified universities in several European countries were be able to attend selected sessions digitally and thus gain insight into topics and developments in European youth work and get to know actors in the field.
-The programme included participation in the plenary session on the topic of “digital youth work – is the core in danger?” and a subsequent reflection&practice seminar for students on 2nd June 2022.
+While the on-site conference was primarily aimed at professionals in youth work, 4 groups of in total 50 students in youth work and social work or social sciences from identified universities in several European countries were be able to participate online in the plenary session on the topic of “digital youth work – is the core in danger?” and a subsequent reflection & practice seminar for students on 2nd June 2022.

-For this pilot initiative, EAYW was cooperating with the following universities: MU Department of Applied Social Studies, Maynooth University, Ireland; University of Applied Sciences UCLL, Belgium; Humak University of Applied Sciences, Finland; IU International Highschool Dresden, Germany.
+For this pilot initiative, EAYW cooperated with: MU Department of Applied Social Studies, Maynooth University, Ireland; University of Applied Sciences UCLL, Belgium; Humak University of Applied Sciences, Finland; IU International Highschool Dresden, Germany.